addania/coding/src/pages/TypeScript.md

 > In a simple function we can not only decide what types the parameters of function will be but also the return type.
 This is usually infered by typescript:

-> In a simple function like this, return from function will be of type number:
+> In a simple function like this, return value from function will be of type number:
 ```
 const add = (n1: number, n2: number) => {
     return n1 + n2